sneha-afk/KeplerKV/docs/manual.md

     **Strings must be denoted with starting and closing quotation single or double quotation marks.**

-    To have a quotation mark inside of a string, it must be of the opposite kind.
+    To have a quotation mark inside of a string, the inner must be of the opposite kind of the outer.
     ```bash
     \set str 'look its a "string", nice'
     ```